grandonbarcia/habbit-tracker/README.md

 ## Motivation

-I got this idea from the fact that I wanted to improve my morning routine by adding a few habits that would keep me focused throughout the day Instead of trying to remember if I've been keeping up with them, I wanted to display them on a calendar.
-This allowed me to get a visual perspective on how much progress I was making to keep these habits consistent.
+I got this idea from the fact that I wanted to improve my morning routine by adding a few habits that would keep me focused throughout the day.
+Instead of trying to remember if I've been keeping up with them, I wanted to display them on a calendar.
+This allowed me to visualizeon how much progress I was making to keep these habits consistent.